Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: A M obius category of (translucent) words

-\end{remark}
+\end{Remark}

-\subsection{$\SWc$-monoids of bipartitions and noncrossing bipartitions}
+\subsection{Monoids of bipartitions and noncrossing bipartitions}

-We exploit the results proved in this section in proving our main Theorems in the last part of the article, Section \ref{sec:momentscumulantsrelations}.
+We will exploit the results proved in this section in the proofs of our main theorems in Section~\ref{sec:momentscumulantsrelations}.
 Let $X$ be a set.
-An \DEF{incomplete partition of $X$} is a partition of a subset of $[X]_1\subseteq X$.
+An {\it incomplete partition of $X$} is a partition of a subset of $[X]_1\subset X$.
 An incomplete partition $\pi$ of $X$ becomes a partition $\widetilde \pi$ of $X$ by adding the block $[X]_0:=X\setminus [X]_1$, $\widetilde \pi=\pi\cup \{[X]_0\}$.
 We refer to the blocks of $\pi$ as opaque blocks and to the block $[X]_0$ of $\widetilde \pi$ as the translucent block of $\pi$ (although it is not formally an element of $\pi$ as a set).
 An incomplete partition defines a translucent-opaque structure on $X$, points contained in opaque blocks are opaque and points contained in the translucent block are translucent.
 If $X$ is a translucent set from the beginning, we modify the concept of partition so that it fits with the above observations.

-\begin{definition} A \DEF{partition of a translucent set} $X$ is a partition $\pi$ of the set of opaque points $[X]_1$.
-We refer to the set of translucent points as the \DEF{translucent block} of $\pi$. \end{definition}
+\begin{Definition} A {\it partition of a translucent set} $X$ is a partition $\pi$ of the set of opaque points~$[X]_1$.
+We refer to the set of translucent points as the {\it translucent block} of $\pi$ although it is not formally an element of $\pi$ regarded as the set of its blocks. \end{Definition}